Fishing topwater frogs is some of the most exciting fishing there is.

 Booyah Pad Crasher

-The body is the right softness.
+One key feature is that the body is the right softness.
 Soft enough for good hooksets and firm enough to not compress on landing.

 These are the ideal qualities for casting a frog all day without having to constantly drain water out of it.